-- Students engage in purposeful and meaningful inquiry, which is relevant, engaging, connects to students own experiences, and helps students develop an internationally minded perspective.
+- Students engage in purposeful and meaningful inquiry, which is relevant, engaging, and connects to students own experiences.

-- Teaching is rooted in local and global contexts.
+- Teaching is rooted in local and global contexts and helps students develop an internationally-minded perspective.

-- Teachers have the expectation that all students can be successful and will perform at high levels of learning.
+- Teachers set challenging and ambitious learning goals for all students.
+They have the expectation that all students can be successful and will perform at high levels of learning.

-- Teachers apply a differentiated approach according to the students’ needs, guided by current skills/learning to target instruction at appropriate levels, including providing more challenge for those who need it.
+- Teachers apply a differentiated approach which is guided by thorough assessment of individual student needs.
+They make use of a range of assessment strategies and student data, including learning support plans and professional reports, to provide accommodation, modify instruction and target content at appropriate levels, including providing more challenge for those who need it.

 - Students work collaboratively with others, with an emphasis on effective teamwork and joint problem solving.
 Flexible grouping and regrouping strategies allow students to experience success working in a group and maximise individual strengths.

-- Students are given responsibility for their own learning and involved in assessment and feedback.
-Assessment is both formative and summative.
+- Students are given responsibility for their own learning and are active participants in assessment, planning, goal-setting, review and feedback.

 Definition of International Mindedness